-The first World War was fought by the Allied Powers and the Central Powers between 1914 and 1918.
-The countries that made up these alliances were mostly European Countries, with Germany belonging to the Central Powers.
+The Allied Powers and the Central Powers fought the First World War between 1914 and 1918.
+The countries that made up these alliances were primarily European countries, with Germany belonging to the Central Powers.

-The US was neutral at first but eventually joined the war near its conclusion.
+The US was neutral initially but eventually joined the war near its conclusion.
 In total, over 100,000 Americans died in World War I. So, why did the United States break Diplomatic Relations with Germany in 1917?
 Why did it take so long for the US to get involved?

 - First World War